Aelia Capitolina: Construction and plan

-Byzantine Jerusalem was conquered by the Arab armies of Umar ibn al-Khattab in AD 638, which resulted in the removal of the restrictions on Jews living in the city.
-Among Muslims of Islam's earliest era it was referred to as Madinat bayt al-Maqdis, 'City of the Temple', a name restricted to the Temple Mount.
-The rest of the city was called "Iliya", reflecting the Roman name Aelia Capitolina.

-Plan of the city
+Archaeological evidence from this period indicates that Roman customs, including pork consumption and the presence of statues and figured decorations, became widespread.
+Jewish symbols and practices, such as the use of miqvaot (ritual baths) and traditional stone vessels, disappeared.

-The city was without walls, protected by a light garrison of the Tenth Legion, during the Late Roman period.
-The detachment at Jerusalem, which apparently encamped all over the city's western hill, was responsible for preventing Jews from returning to the city.
+The city was without walls, protected by a light garrison of Legio X Fretensis during the Late Roman period.
+The detachment at Jerusalem, which encamped all over the city's western hill, was responsible for preventing Jews from returning to the city.
 Roman enforcement of this prohibition continued through the 4th century.

 Layout and street pattern

 The urban plan of Aelia Capitolina was that of a typical Roman town wherein main thoroughfares crisscrossed the urban grid lengthwise and widthwise.
 The urban grid was based on the usual central north–south road (cardo maximus) and central east–west route (decumanus maximus).
 However, as the main cardo ran up the western hill, and the Temple Mount blocked the eastward route of the main decumanus, the strict pattern had to be adapted to the local topography; a secondary, eastern cardo, diverged from the western one and ran down the Tyropoeon Valley, while the decumanus had to zigzag around the Temple Mount, passing it on its northern side.
-The Hadrianic western cardo terminated not far beyond its junction with the decumanus, where it reached the Roman garrison's encampment, but in the Byzantine period it was extended over the former camp to reach the southern, expanded margins of the city.
+The Hadrianic western cardo terminated not far beyond its junction with the decumanus, where it reached the Roman garrison's encampment, but in the Byzantine period, it was extended over the former camp to reach the southern, expanded margins of the city.

-The two cardines converged near the Damascus Gate, and a semicircular piazza covered the remaining space; in the piazza a columnar monument was constructed, hence the Arabic name for the gate - Bab el-Amud (Gate of the Column).
+The two cardines converged near the Damascus Gate, and a semicircular piazza covered the remaining space; in the piazza, a columnar monument was constructed, hence the Arabic name for the gate, Bab el-Amud ("Gate of the Column").
 Tetrapylones were constructed at the other junctions between the main roads.

 This street pattern has been preserved in the Old City of Jerusalem to the present.
 The original thoroughfare, flanked by rows of columns and shops, was about 73 ft wide, but buildings have extended onto the streets over the centuries, and the modern lanes replacing the ancient grid are now quite narrow.
 The substantial remains of the western cardo have now been exposed to view near the junction with Suq el-Bazaar, and remnants of one of the tetrapylones are preserved in the 19th century Franciscan chapel at the junction of the Via Dolorosa and Suq Khan ez-Zeit.